Clemapfel/Mousetrap.jl/docs/src/01_manual/01_installation.md

 ## Installation

-To install mousetrap, in the REPL:
+To install Mousetrap, in the REPL:

 ```julia
 import Pkg;